access-ci-org/access-bulk-enroller/README.md

 Registry for [DEV](https://registry-dev.access-ci.org/),
 [TEST](https://registry-test.access-ci.org/), or
 [PROD](https://registry.access-ci.org/) as a platform administrator or a CO administrator.
-If you logged in as a plaform administrator, select the "Users" Collaboration.
+If logged in as a plaform administrator, select the "Users" Collaboration.
 Then:

 1. In the left column, select "Configuration".
 1. In the main window, click "API Users".
 1. Click "+ Add API user" in the upper-right.
-1. Select a unique name for the user. `co_2.` will be prepended to the resulting user name.
+1. Select a unique name for the user such as `bulk_api_user`. `co_2.` will be prepended to the resulting user name.
 Check the "Privileged" checkbox.
 Then click the "ADD" button.
 1. Back on the "API Users" page, click the newly added API User Name.
-1. On the "Edit co\_2.new\_api\_user" page, click the "Generate API Key" button.
+1. On the "Edit co\_2.bulk\_api\_user" page, click the "Generate API Key" button.
 1. You will be shown the API User name and API Key (a.k.a., password).
    Record these values since the API Key will not be shown again.
 You can